 From August 2021 individual account holders will be able to authorise us to share selected personal banking information such as account information, transaction details and direct debits with other accredited providers.

 Non-individual accounts (e.g. joint, business) #

-For customers with joint accounts, or who are secondary users, in a partnership, or not an individual (e.g. a business profile), data sharing will progressively become available from early 2022 in accordance with the phased implementation timeframes specified under the CDR.
+For customers with joint accounts, or who are secondary users, in a partnership, or not an individual (e.g. a business profile), data sharing will become available for MyState customers from 30 April 2024.

 How data sharing works #